Product Specific Label Design Elements

 Product Label Approvals

 The Product Label Data screen is where you linked a product label to a product label design version.
 The Product Label Approvals screen is where you assign the product to an approval request that you would have created.
+Here you can provide the following search criteria:

 1. Navigate to the Product Labels Approvals screen from the left hand navigation.